Hydropower: Disadvantages and limitations

 Some disadvantages of hydropower have been identified.
-Dam failures can have catastrophic effects, including loss of life, property and pollution of land...
+Dam failures can have catastrophic effects, including loss of life, property and pollution of land.

 Dams and reservoirs can have major negative impacts on river ecosystems such as preventing some animals traveling upstream, cooling and de-oxygenating of water released downstream, and loss of nutrients due to settling of particulates.
 River sediment builds river deltas and dams prevent them from restoring what is lost from erosion.
-Furthermore, studies found that the construction of dams and reservoirs can result in habitat loss for some aquatic species.

-Large and deep dam and reservoir plants cover large areas of land which causes greenhouse gas emissions from underwater rotting vegetation.
-Furthermore, although at lower levels than other renewable energy sources, it was found that hydropower produces methane gas which is a greenhouse gas.
+Furthermore, studies found that the construction of dams and reservoirs can result in habitat loss for some aquatic species.Large and deep dam and reservoir plants cover large areas of land which causes greenhouse gas emissions from underwater rotting vegetation.
+Furthermore, although at lower levels than other renewable energy sources, it was found that hydropower produces methane (CH4) equivalent to almost a billion tonnes of CO2 greenhouse gas a year.
 This occurs when organic matters accumulate at the bottom of the reservoir because of the deoxygenation of water which triggers anaerobic digestion.

 People who live near a hydro plant site are displaced during construction or when reservoir banks become unstable.
 Another potential disadvantage is cultural or religious sites may block construction.